Organisations we work with

 Our gold standard peer review process is highly regarded and other charities often join us to fund research recommended by Action’s expert Scientific Advisory Panel.

 We are working in partnership with Borne to tackle premature birth including funding research together to understand how labour starts; investigate whether a surgical procedure can help reduce the risk of preterm birth after previous emergency caesarean section; and develop a new antimicrobial therapy to help prevent preterm labour in women at high risk.
+We are working with Borne to fund further research to tackle premature birth.

 We’re funding research with The Addenbrooke's Charitable Trust to improve the treatment of children with traumatic brain injury (TBI).